tgalarneau/bms/README.md

 **THORNWAVE**

-For my system, I also use two Thornwave bluetooth battery monitor https://www.thornwave.com/collections/smart-products.
+For my system, I also use two Thornwave bluetooth battery monitors https://www.thornwave.com/collections/smart-products.
 One for the solar charge controller and the other for an inverter.
 These are much simpler only requiring a read request at (0x15) which returns the data for processing. (these are well made and fairly inexpensive shunt monitors)

 For Thornwave see https://github.com/mkjanke/ThornwavePy I have only modified it for cvs data, writing to Unix socket and leaving connection open for ongoing data.
 The meters-socket.py is for the Thronwave meters.
 I also included a Grafana Thornwave dashboard json file that can be used as a template as seen below.